 Economics is the study of how resources are allocated to meet the needs and wants of society.
-It attempts to explain how and why individuals behave the way they do and the consequences of their decision making.
 Studying Economics enables students to gain valuable insight into the economic problems that they may face on an individual basis and collectively as a society to meet the needs and wants of citizens and may therefore assist them in making more informed and responsible decisions.